tc39/notes/meetings/2016-09/sept-29.md

 (Domenic Denicola)

 https://github.com/tc39/proposal-cancelable-promises

 Status: issues.

 DD: I don't like mics

-MS: What's wrong with Mikes?
+MLS: What's wrong with Mikes?

 DD: The feedback made it in the new spec: